 FOR IMMEDIATE RELEASE

-ATLANTA – U.S. Senator Johnny Isakson, R-Ga., chairman of the Senate Committee on Veterans’ Affairs, responded to President Donald J. Trump’s intent to nominate James Byrne to be deputy secretary of the U.S. Department of Veterans Affairs (VA).
+WASHINGTON – U.S. Senators Johnny Isakson, R-Ga., and Jon Tester, D-Mont., chairman and ranking member of the Senate Committee on Veterans’ Affairs, today applauded the Senate passage of bipartisan legislation they introduced to ensure veterans continue to have access to critical programs at the U.S. Department of Veterans Affairs (VA).

 The Department of Veterans Affairs Expiring Authorities Act of 2017 reauthorizes 20 healthcare and programs services at the VA for fiscal year 2018, beginning on Oct.
 1, 2017.
 The legislation ensures that many important programs including veteran homelessness prevention and adaptive sports programs for disabled veterans continue to be available.
 It also authorizes VA nursing-home care to veterans with service-connected disabilities and funding for assistance and support to veterans’ caregivers.